Bikita District

 Bikita District is named after a sacred mountain with similar name but with the "B" pronounced as a soft "B".
-It is reported that the original colonial administrative offices were located in the foothills of Bikita Mountain before being moved to Bikita Office located 10km south of Nyika Growth Point.
-Bikita mountain is located in the Chikuku area of Bikita East approximately 53km away from Birchenough Bridge.
+It is reported that the original colonial administrative offices were located in the foothills of Bikita Mountain before being moved to Bikita Office located 10 km south of Nyika Growth Point.
+Bikita mountain is located in the Chikuku area of Bikita East approximately 53 km away from Birchenough Bridge.
 Folklore states that whenever the ancestors are angry, lions can be located in Bikita Mountain whose top is often shrouded in mist.

 The district is under the administration of the Bikita Rural District Council with Chairman of the council as the Mayoral Figure (Councillor Matanga) and a CEO as the Executive figure of the Council/District(contested).